Monticello Artillery: Service

 and assigned to Redoubt No. 2, (also known as "Fort McDermont") of a line of Confederate works as Spanish Fort where they, along with the 22nd Louisiana and Massenburg's Georgia Light Artillery manned a Brooke Rifle, six smoothbore rifles, two twenty-four pound howitzers and six mortars.
 The unit participated in the Battle of Spanish Fort, part of the Mobile Campaign, in April 1865.
 Union forces embarked on a land campaign in early 1865 to take Mobile from the east.
 Maj.
 Gen. E.R.S.
 Canby's XIII and XVI corps moved along the eastern shore of Mobile Bay forcing the Confederates back into their defenses.
 Union forces concentrated first on Spanish Fort, five miles to the north.
 On March 27, 1865, Canby's forces undertook a siege of Spanish Fort, which consisted of a semi-circular line of five redoubts stretching almost two miles long.
 The Union had enveloped the fort by April 1, and on April 8 captured it.
 Most of the Confederate forces, including the remnants of the Monticello Artillery escaped and fled to Mobile.

-The fall of Fort Blakely on April 9, 1865 signaled to Confederate General Dabney H. Maury in Mobile that it was time to begin evacuation of the remaining Confederate troops in the city.
+The fall of Fort Blakeley on April 9, 1865, signaled to Confederate General Dabney H. Maury in Mobile that it was time to begin evacuation of the remaining Confederate troops in the city.
 On April 12, 1865, Mobile was declared an open city and the remaining Confederate garrison retreated with the intention of joining the remains of the Army of Tennessee, then in North Carolina.
-The surrender of the Army of Tennessee to General Sherman on April 26, 1865 prevented that option and surrender of the Mobile garrison soon followed.
+The surrender of the Army of Tennessee to General Sherman on April 26, 1865, prevented that option and surrender of the Mobile garrison soon followed.
 This small force out of Mobile, including the remnants of the Monticello Artillery, was the last Confederate army to surrender east of the Mississippi River.